RaXx00n/CPE-it/README.md

 With all three components of the ELK stack running, you should be able to go to 127.0.0.1:5601 on your browser and see the Dashboard.
 Click on Analytics > Discover and verify that your data has been ingested from the JSON file.

-<b>EXPERIMENTAL STEP ADD FINGERPRINT PLUGIN TO LOGSTASH</b>

-Navigate to /usr/share/logstash/ and run:

-<code>./bin/logstash-plugin install logstash-filter-fingerprint</code>

-If you get an error about not being able to write to Gemfile you will need to open permissions with:

-<code>chmod 777 Gemfile
-chmod 777 Gemfile.lock </code>